I'm a Resident

 Photo of a woman brushing her teeth.

-Two key factors contribute to wasting water around the home ̶ your home’s water-flow rate and undetected leaks.
+Two key factors contribute to wasting water around the home: undetected leaks and your home’s water flow rates.
 So, addressing these issues is the first step on your journey to a water-efficient home.

 Calculate your household's water footprint